data-wizards/data-wizards.github.io/index.md

     <script data-plotly="PernilleLindvang:27" sharekey-plotly="2F33uwz7SnUQan0gwmrWYZ" src="https://plot.ly/embed.js" async></script>
 </div>

 From this plot you can see each book with the `Title` and the corresponding `Review Score` and `Score Rank` when hovering over the datapoints.
 We can also see a correlation that we would expect to see, which is a positive relationship between sales and review scores.
 Of course there are popular books that are not well-liked and there are books with excellent reviews that aren't popular at all, but the general trend seems to show books with better reviews get more sales.

 As seen in the above scatterplot, `Review Score` is not a categorical variable, but it does to an extent act like one.
-As seen from the above plot there are very few reviews between the the integers in the 1-5 scale.
+As seen from the above plot there are very few reviews between the integers in the 1-5 scale.
 This is because Amazon only allows users to give an integer score, so books with only one review or a few reviews with the same score end up on integer average review scores.

 Furthermore, since we wish to explore the ability of predicting the `Sales Rank` or the `Review Score` based on visual features, a few of the features, `Entropy`, `Brightness`, and `Keypoints`, are visualised against the two proposed response variables.